PioneerAIAcademy/prompt-optimizer/README.md

 Scores need paired keys (`accuracy` + `accuracy_reason`).
 Check your `score()` function in `config.py`.

 ### Slow Evaluation
-- Use a faster model like `gpt-4o-mini` for evaluation
+- Use a faster model like `gpt-5-mini` for evaluation
 - Reduce dataset size for initial testing
-- Processing is sequential, so large datasets take time
+- Evaluation runs 4 parallel threads by default, but API rate limits may still slow large datasets

 ---